-Raoul’s is still the sh*t.
+Raoul’s is still the best.
 That’s really the only proper way to put it.
 If you can’t have a good time here, you probably can’t have a good time anywhere.
-This boisterous French bistro has been a Soho institution since the 70’s.
+This lively French bistro has been a Soho institution since the '70s.
 It’s that awesome NYC restaurant depicted in your favorite Woody Allen flick, one that probably doesn’t exist in real life... except it does.
-Raoul’s is pretty much exactly the same as it was when we first weighed in on it back in 2010, and we’d bet that not much will change for the following decade.
+It is also pretty much exactly the same as it was when we first weighed in on it back in 2010, and we’d bet that not much will change in the decade to come.
 Restaurants come and go in this city, things change, trends happen, yet Raoul’s keeps on chugging.
-Now it just has even more action, because it gets overflow from The Dutch across the street.
+Now it just has even more action because it gets overflow from The Dutch across the street.

 Raoul’s is useful for a variety of different things.
 Having dinner with friends from out of town you want to impress with a classic New York evening?
 Raoul’s is the quintessential downtown restaurant for such activities.
-Double date with your favorite party couple who like to untuck, throw a couple back and grub hard?
+Double date with your favorite party couple who like to untuck, throw a couple back, and grub hard?
 This is the place.
 On the prowl after work with your favorite wing man/wing woman?
-There’s all kinds of quality Action At The Bar at Raoul’s and it attracts a classy crowd of spunky ladies and well put together dudes.
-Let’s just say this isn’t the kind of place you’d meet someone on a popular dating app, it’s the kind of place you meet someone while you’re both peering into the fish tank in the middle of the restaurant, checking out the goldfish.
-We’ve got your ice-breaker line prepared for you: “I bet it’s name is Nemo.”
+There’s all kinds of quality Action At The Bar at Raoul’s with a classy crowd of spunky ladies and well put together dudes.
+Let’s just say this isn’t the kind of place you’d meet someone on a popular dating app.
+It’s the kind of place you'd meet someone while you’re both peering into the fish tank in the middle of the restaurant, checking out the goldfish.
+We’ve got your ice-breaker line prepared for you: “I bet its name is Nemo.”
 You’re welcome.

 If you want to be all up in the mix, make sure to request a table in the front of the restaurant.
-Or, post up at the bar, which is always a good move.
+Or post up at the bar, which is always a good move.
 Speaking of the bar, that’s the only place you can get their tremendous burger, which they only make a limited amount of every night.
 For a more subdued good time, the back atrium through the kitchen is where it’s at.
 Either way, prepare to have a good time.
-And if you can’t, please get the f*ck out.

 Seared Foie Gras

 This dish tastes like the best French toast and grape jam you’ll ever have.
-The soft, buttery, delicate foie is f*cking prefect, and comes with Russian kale, chanterelle mushrooms, and an amazing concord grape puree.
+The soft, buttery, delicate foie is fcking perfect and comes with Russian kale, chanterelle mushrooms, and an amazing concord grape puree.
 Order it.

 If you’re not too squeamish about the food you eat, this appetizer is a definite must.
-Yes, you are getting down with a bowl of snails, but they are buttery, garlic and delicious.
+Yes, you are getting down with a bowl of snails, but they are buttery, garlicky, and delicious.

 Bigeye Tuna Tartare